-While buying interest was somewhat subdued, stocks moved mostly higher over the course of the trading day on Thursday.
-The gains on the day extended the recent upward trend by the markets, lifting the S&P 500 to a new record closing high.
+While buying interest has remained relatively subdued, stocks have moved mostly higher over the course of the trading session on Friday.
+The gains on the day have partly offset the pullback that was seen in the previous session.

-After ending the previous session mostly higher, stocks may see some further upside in early trading on Thursday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 22 points.
+Following the moderate pullback seen in the previous session, stocks may move back to the upside in early trading on Friday.
+The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 22 points.